USS Washtenaw County: 1969

 She remained at Yokosuka for about a month, departing again on 21 January 1969 for minor repairs at Subic Bay and thence returned to Vietnam.
 After loading ammunition at Baie de Binh Ba and Vung Tau on 2 and 3 February, she relieved Terrell County as support LST for the Coastal Surveillance Force's Operation Market Time.
 For the next six weeks, she served as a mobile supply ship for the smaller patrol craft engaged in the interdiction of enemy coastwise logistics efforts.
 On one occasion, 20 February, she entered the fray herself, when her 3-inch guns were called upon to support the smaller craft with naval gunfire.
 On 23 March Westchester County relieved her as support ship, and Washtenaw County moved out for Yokosuka by way of Keelung, Taiwan.
 She reached her home port on 3 April and began an extended overhaul which lasted until late August.

-On 26 August she put to sea again, this time to join Amphibious Ready Group "Alfa" at Da Nang.
+On 26 August she put to sea again, this time to join Amphibious Ready Group "Alpha" at Da Nang.
 She reached her destination on 3 September and spent the next two days loading marines and equipment for the first phase of Operation Defiant Stand.
 Before dawn on 7 September Washtenaw County debarked her complement of marines which made up the first and second waves of the first phase.
 Over the next three days, the ship embarked troops of the 5th and 6th Companies of the ROK Marine Brigade for the second phase of the amphibious operation, conducted on 11 September.
-That landing marked the first joint American-Korean combat operation since the end of the Korean War in 1953.
-After a five-day Hong Kong visit and an 11-day upkeep period at Subic Bay, Washtenaw County rejoined Amphibious Ready Group "Alfa" at Da Nang on 19 October.
+That landing marked the first combined American-Korean combat operation since the end of the Korean War in 1953.
+After a five-day Hong Kong visit and an 11-day upkeep period at Subic Bay, Washtenaw County rejoined Amphibious Ready Group "Alpha" at Da Nang on 19 October.
 A month later, she was reassigned to Amphibious Ready Group "Bravo" for a short time before heading for a visit at Manila.
 From there she steamed to Naha, Okinawa, to pick up marines for transportation to Japan.
 Upon her arrival there, she disembarked the marines at Numazu and returned to Yokosuka, where she spent the remainder of the year.